YuliiaPylypiv/Progressive-Web-Applications-PWA-Challenge-Text-Editor/README.md

 Description:

-The motivation was to build a text editor that runs in the browser.
+My job was to build a text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 I learnt about using IndexedDB database, idb, IndexedDB API and Render.

 User Story
 AS A developer